 Planting & Care

-Watering: Water the English Boxwood deeply to ensure the roots are getting adequate moisture.
-The soil should stay moist but not saturated as this can lead to root rot.
-Once it has established it will need a weekly watering during periods of drought or extreme heat.
+2. Watering: Water the English Boxwood deeply to ensure the roots are getting adequate moisture (generally one or two waterings per week will suffice).
+Once it has established, it will need a weekly watering during periods of drought or extreme heat.

-Pruning: These plants are slow growers, only reaching an overall size of 2-4’ around.
-If left unpruned, they will grow into little tufts that look like clouds.
-They can be pruned into any shape and are great for a formal hedge.
-Pruning should be done after the last frost for the season so that no new growth is damaged by frost.
+4. Pruning: These plants are slow growers, so if left unpruned, they will grow into neat tufts of green naturally.
+However, they can be pruned into any shape - pruning should be done after the last frost for the season so that no new growth is damaged by frost.

 Most items ship the next business day unless otherwise noted

 Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.